tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_09/first_case.md

 ## Overview

-In this puzzle, you'll face a GPU program that crashes and the task is to find the issue without looking at the code and only through `(cuda-gdb)`.
-Run the debugger and be a detective!
+This puzzle presents a crashing GPU program where your task is to identify the issue using only `(cuda-gdb)` debugging tools, without examining the source code.
+Apply your debugging skills to solve the mystery!

 **Prerequisites**: Complete [Mojo GPU Debugging Essentials](./essentials.md) to understand CUDA-GDB setup and basic debugging commands.
 Make sure you've run `pixi run setup-cuda-gdb` or similar symlink is available